 Also, don’t let the engine idle without ensuring the exhaust is clear.
 Buried in a snowbank, the tailpipe can clog and the car can fill with carbon monoxide.
 Dig snow away from the tailpipe and make sure it stays clear.

 Do not wander away from your car if stranded.
 Stay with it.
 Put the flashers on.
 Call for help with your cell phone.
 Keep calm.

 Winter Weather Home Safety

 Heating your home: Ensure that fireplaces are clean and working properly.
 Do not heat the house by stove or oven.
 Keep space heaters clear of clutter — at least 3 feet from all fabric, including bedding, curtains and furniture.
 Do not use space heaters with frayed electrical cords or cords that get hot to the touch.
 Do not heat your home with a gas grill!

-Carbon Monoxide and Fire/Smoke Alarms: All homes should have working smoke alarms.
+Carbon Monoxide and Fire/Smoke Alarms: All homes should have working smoke detectors.
 Homes with gas heat, gas cooktops, gas ovens or gas fireplace logs should have carbon monoxide detectors to avoid needless deaths.
 Develop and practice fire escape plans with your family.

 Winter Weather Personal Safety

 Simply put, dress for the weather.
 Layers work best.
 Cover your head, hands and face.